chef-boneyard/chef-fundamentals/slides/anatomy-of-a-chef-run/01_slide.md

 # Cookbook Metadata

 If a recipe from another cookbook is included in a recipe, it isn't automatically downloaded.

 Some cookbooks don't actually have recipes, and instead provide helper code, libraries or other assets we want to use.

-To ensure the node has components needed in recipes, we declare dependencies in cookbook metadata.
+To ensure the node has components from other cookbooks used in recipes, we declare explicit dependencies in cookbook metadata.

+For example, if we want to re-use a template from the `apache2` cookbook in the `webserver` cookboook, declare a dependency on the `apache2` cookbook.

+    @@@ruby
+    # in webserver/metadata.rb...
+    depends "apache2"

 # Cookbook Cache